This information is for US healthcare professionals only.

 Myalept comes in a powdered form and needs to be mixed with a liquid before injecting.
 The liquid used to mix Myalept for newborns is different from the liquid used for children and adults.
 It is very important to follow your doctor’s instructions for mixing Myalept.

-- Myalept needs to be taken once a day, at the same time each day.
+Myalept needs to be taken once a day, at the same time each day.
 You should ﬁnd a time that works for you before starting treatment.

-When you are ready to take Myalept, it is important to mix Myalept with the appropriate liquid as prescribed by your doctor, following these guidelines
+When you are ready to take Myalept, it is important to mix Myalept with the appropriate liquid as prescribed by your doctor, following these guidelines.

+Myalept should be mixed with sterile water for injection (preservative free) (WFI) and used right away.
+You should throw away any medication not used during each injection.
 Serious side effects including death have happened in newborns or infants who have received the preservative benzyl alcohol.
 Bacteriostatic water for injection contains benzyl alcohol and it should not be used to mix Myalept for newborns and infants.